 The Historical Popularity of Pools in Southern California

-Since World War II, Southern California, especially Los Angeles, gained a reputation for its luxe backyard swimming pool tradition.
-A focus on the “Good Life” lifestyle after wartime hardships made the private swimming pool a popular pastime with a booming postwar industry.
-The rise of the middle class, a renewed interest in consumerism, and an increase in more affordable pool materials such as gunite made it possible for the average family to do more than dream about installing their own backyard pool.
+Since World War II, Southern California, especially Los Angeles, has gained a reputation for its luxe backyard swimming pool tradition.
+A focus on the “Good Life” after wartime hardships made private swimming pools a popular pastime, with a booming postwar industry.
+The rise of the middle class, a renewed interest in consumerism, and an increase in more affordable pool materials, such as gunite, made it possible for the average family to do more than dream about installing their own backyard pool.

-Although the area had a history of bathhouses and hotel pools, it was the mid-century modern life that skyrocketed the in-ground pool into California into enduring popularity.
+Although the area had a history of bathhouses and hotel pools, it was mid-century modern life that propelled in-ground pools in California into enduring popularity.

 In fact, the rise of the pool appeal in Los Angeles began previously during the early days of Hollywood.
-In the 1920s, movie stars such as the Pickfords’ and Fairbanks’ Beverly Hills pools cemented the concept of the backyard pool in the popular imagination.
+In the 1920s, movie stars such as the Pickfords and Fairbanks, with their Beverly Hills pools, cemented the backyard pool in the popular imagination.
 Innovative architects like Frank Lloyd Wright also fused pools into their home designs.
-Within decades, in-ground pools had moved out of the realm of the elite and became synonymous with California life.
+Within a few decades, in-ground pools had moved out of the realm of the elite and become synonymous with California life.

-Since the heyday of the Silver Screen, the popularity of the Southern California pool has not decreased and today California has more pools than almost any other state in America.
+Since the heyday of the Silver Screen, the popularity of Southern California pools has not decreased, and today, California has more pools than almost any other state in America.

 Here’s How Many New Pools Are Built in California Each Year

-The number of new pools that are being built each year might surprise you While Florida currently leads the way with new pool construction statistics, California follows at a close second.
+The number of new pools that are being built each year might surprise you.
+While Florida currently leads the way in new pool construction statistics, California follows closely in second place.

 According to California Public Radio, California has some of the most swimming pools in the United States.
-As of 2025, California boasts a total of 1,343,000 swimming pools across the state.
-Experts expect this number to increase, despite new environmental standards, by 2030.
+As of 2025, California has 1,343,000 swimming pools.
+Experts expect this number to increase by 2030, despite new environmental standards.
 On average, 15,000 new pools are installed in California every year.
-It should come as no surprise that as pool construction continues to boom, so do the service businesses that maintain the Los Angeles oases.
+It should come as no surprise that, as pool construction continues to boom, so do the service businesses that maintain the Los Angeles oases.
 Whether it is Pop’s Pool Service cruising in their pink trucks or the one-man show pool guy, everyone is clamoring to grab a piece of the Los Angeles pool service business that brings new clients year after year.

 Residential in-ground pools are also being built at a faster rate than public or commercial pools or residential above-ground pools.
 It’s not hard to see why.
-Home in-ground pools have a sleek, aesthetic and lifestyle appeal, offer more durability, longevity, and versatility than above-ground pools with their shallow and deep-end options, enhance property value, and can offer a permanent focal point in a backyard landscape.
+In-ground pools have a sleek, aesthetic, and lifestyle appeal, offer greater durability, longevity, and versatility than above-ground pools with their shallow and deep-end options, enhance property value, and can serve as a permanent focal point in a backyard landscape.

 Average Cost to Build a New Pool in Los Angeles